woocommerce/woocommerce-admin/readme.txt

 - Enhancement: Use the new Paypal payments plugin for onboarding. #6261
 - Fix: Show management links when only main task list is hidden. #6291
 - Dev: Allow highlight tooltip to use body tag as parent. #6309
+- Fix: Email notes now are turned off by default #6324

 == Changelog ==